You are listening to the most listened to radio talk show in America, a Rush Limbaugh program on the one and only Excellence in Broadcasting Network.

 That's why we ask deeply probing questions here.

-So the Bush recession, did you even know there was one?
+So, the Bush recession, did you even know there was one?

-Uh things got tight from time to time, but you know, we just chugged along, and there was a few times when fuel was running short, and I sat for a day or two, but everything worked out, and you know, I always listen to you.
+And there was a few times when fuel was running short, and I sat for a day or two, but everything worked out.

-Well, uh I appreciate that.
+Well, I appreciate that.

-I I really do, Tommy.
+I really do, Tommy.

 What?

-Day sixty-three, the hostage crisis.
+Day 63, the hostage crisis.

-That's the you new listeners, that really ticked them off when we did that.
+You new listeners, that really ticked them off when we did that.

-We started America Held Hostage, day one on the day Clinton was inaugurated.
+We started America Held Hostage Day One on the day Clinton was inaugurated.

-That's that's that's what that means.
+That's what that means.

-No, we uh two of the guys that actually worked for me, they they bought two of the trucks out from under me, which they helped a lot, and they run containers out of Charleston, South Carolina, and they're lucky if they pull two trucks a week as opposed to one every day from Charleston to Charlotte.
+And they run containers out of Charleston, South Carolina, and they're lucky if they pull two trucks a week as opposed to one every day from Charleston to Charlotte.

 I see.

-So it it's they're doing okay.
+Yeah, so it's they're doing okay.

-I mean, they're making a living, they're just making it though, but you got in trouble because your clients got in trouble.
+But you got in trouble because your clients got in trouble.

 Exactly.